j13343sh/Rune-Factory-Inheritance-Research/articles/Triple-Gift-Mechanics.md

 Different playstyles may not need this level of optimization.

-The main purpose is to provide a practical method for players who enjoy long-term friendship farming.
+This article explains the basic mechanics behind the system and introduces one practical approach for long-term friendship farming.

 ---